achadwick/zimsearch/README.md

 There is a setting to do a full text search but it's about 200 times slower (4s vs 0.2s) on my 600 page wiki.
+Searching with "zim:search text" will do a full text search even with it turned off in the config
 > <kbd>Meta</kbd> `Pancake batter #Recipes` <kbd>Return</kbd>

 ### Creating pages